+Proper oral hygiene, avoiding substances that could damage your teeth, and having a dental checkup every six months can help reduce the risk of developing such an infection.
 As long as the bacteria makes its way to the nerve in the tooth, the abscess or infection will continue.
-This is true EVEN IF you don't have pain, swelling, or think you don't have an infection.
-Antibiotics DO NOT eliminate the infection in this case.
-They cannot prevent bacteria from entering the pulp chamber.
+This is true even if you don't have pain, swelling, or think you don't have an infection.
+Antibiotics cannot prevent bacteria from entering the pulp chamber and do not eliminate the infection in this case.